International Trade Law

 Course content

-This programme focuses on the public international law aspects of international trade and, in particular, the regulation of international trade by international law and international institutions, including the World Trade Organisation.
+This course focuses on the public international law aspects of international trade and the regulation of international trade by international law and international institutions, including the World Trade Organisation.

 You’ll examine the significant role that international law has played in the redistribution of wealth and the reform of the global economic order, and develop a specialised and detailed knowledge of the law concerning international trade.
 You’ll also investigate and apply the complex rules of international trade law to novel problems, and real-world and hypothetical scenarios.